La Ronda (estate)

 La Ronda was a mansion and estate in Bryn Mawr, Pennsylvania from 1929 to 2009.
 It was originally the home of Percival E. Foerderer, who ran a leather-manufacturing business, and his wife Ethel Brown.
-The 17500 sqft Philadelphia Main Line mansion was the last commission by the renowned early 20th century architect Addison Mizner based in Palm Beach, Florida.
+The 17500 sqft Philadelphia Main Line mansion was the last commission by the early 20th century architect Addison Mizner based in Palm Beach, Florida.
 The residence was built by J.S.
 Cornell & Son.